Munchappy/legal/COURIERS_HOME.md

 ## Guaranteed Minimum Earnings

-Every delivery completed through Munchappy Courier comes with a **guaranteed minimum net earnings of $12.00**.
+Every delivery completed through Munchappy as a Courier comes with a **guaranteed minimum net earnings of $12.00**.

 This is not a promotional offer.
 It is not subject to surge conditions or market variability.
 It is a contractual guarantee built into how Munchappy prices every delivery — before the order is ever dispatched to you.